A Bug's Life: Plot

 A colony of ants, led by the elderly Queen and her daughter Princess Atta, lives in the middle of a seasonally dry creekbed on a small hill known as "Ant Island".
 Every summer, they are forced to give food to a gang of grasshoppers, led by Hopper.

-One day, Flik, a courageous but clumsy inventor ant, inadvertently destroys the food offering with his grain harvester.
+Simultaneously, the distrusting ants distance themselves from Flik, a kind-hearted inventor who is prone to incompetence.
+One day, he unintentionally spills the food offering with his grain harvester.
 Hopper discovers this, and demands twice as much food as compensation.
 When Flik earnestly suggests the ants enlist the help of bigger bugs to fight the grasshoppers, Atta sees it as a way to get rid of Flik and sends him off.

 Flik travels to "the city", a heap of trash under a trailer.
-Flik mistakes a troupe of jobless Circus Bugs for the warrior bugs he seeks.
+There, he mistakes a troupe of jobless Circus Bugs for the warrior bugs he seeks.
 The bugs, in turn, mistake Flik for a talent agent, and agree to travel with him back to Ant Island.
 During a welcome ceremony after their arrival, the Circus Bugs and Flik discover their mutual misunderstandings.
 The Circus Bugs attempt to leave, but are pursued by a nearby bird; while fleeing, they rescue Atta's younger sister Dot from the bird, gaining the ants' respect.
 At Flik's request, the Circus Bugs continue the ruse of being "warriors", thus enabling them to continue enjoying the ants' hospitality.
-Learning that Hopper fears birds inspires Flik to build a crewed ornithopter disguised as a bird to scare away the grasshoppers.
-Meanwhile, Hopper reminds his gang of the ants' superior numbers, warning them the ants will rebel if not kept in line.
+Learning that Hopper fears birds inspires Flik to build a crude ornithopter disguised as a bird to scare away the grasshoppers.
+Meanwhile, Hopper reminds his gang of the ants' higher numbers, warning them the ants will rebel if not kept in line.